-- In the Input Grid field of the Assign NoData to Grid dialog, select the map layer containing the desired grid or click Browse to select a grid file.
+- In the Assign NoData to Grid dialog, click in the Input Grid field and select the map layer containing the desired grid or click Browse to select a grid file.

-- In the NoData Polygon Boundary field, click None and select the Base layer containing the BLN polygon.
+- Click in the NoData Polygon Boundary field and select the Base layer containing the BLN polygon.

 - Toggle NoData Outside or the desired no data option.